Does Doing Your Own Oil Change Void Your Warranty?

 Will Doing My Own Maintenance Void My Warranty?

-How to Prove Oil Change for Warranty
+How to Prove an Oil Change for Warranty

 If you’re like most car owners, you probably take your vehicle in for routine maintenance and oil changes without giving it much thought.
 However, if you have a warranty on your car, it’s important to keep track of when you get your oil changed so that you can prove it if necessary.
 Here’s how to do just that: